-Figure 16 - Distribution of AS Adjacencies in the V6 network
+Figure 17 - Distribution of AS Adjacencies in the V6 network

-These profiles of topology would support a conclusion that the IPv4 and IPv6 BGP system should behave in a reasonably similar manner.
+These similar profiles of inter-AS topology would support a conclusion that the IPv4 and IPv6 BGP system should behave in a reasonably similar manner.

-However, in making such generalisations the distributions of Figures 11 and 12 need to be remembered.
+However, in making such generalisations the distributions of updates shown in Figures 12 and 13 need to be remembered.
 When we are talking average update volumes, we are actually talking about a very small set of prefixes that generate anomalously high volumes of updates.
 It is probably more accurate to say that "the small number of anomalously unstable prefixes in IPv6 exhibit relatively higher levels of instability than their IPv4 counterparts."